EUROPEAN DEFENCE AGENCY

 7. APPOINTMENT AND CONDITIONS OF EMPLOYMENT

-The Project Officer Qualification, Test and Evaluation, Standardisation will be appointed by the Chief Executive, upon recommendation of the Chairman of the Selection Committee.
+The Project Officer Qualification, Test and Evaluation, Standardisation will be appointed by the Chief Executive.

-Secondment will be for a three-year period (unless a shorter period is mutually agreed between the parties).
-Renewal is possible within the limits set out in the EDA SNE Rules.
-The successful candidate will be seconded as AD11 equivalent.
+Recruitment will be as a member of the Seconded National Expert staff of the Agency for a four-year period (unless a shorter period is mutually agreed between the parties).
+Renewal is possible within the limits set out in the EDA Staff Regulations.
+The successful candidate will be recruited as AD11 equivalent.

-Inclusion on the reserve list does not imply any entitlement of secondment in the Agency.
+Inclusion on the reserve list does not imply any entitlement of employment in the Agency.

 8. EQUAL OPPORTUNITIES

 The EDA is an equal opportunities employer and accepts applications without distinction on the grounds of age, race, political, philosophical or religious conviction, sex or sexual orientation and regardless of disabilities, marital status or family situation.

 9. APPLICATION PROCEDURE

 Candidates must submit their application electronically solely via the EDA website.
 Applications by any other means (hard copy or ordinary e-mail) will not be accepted.
 Applications must be submitted no later than midnight.
 Candidates are reminded that the on-line application system will not accept applications after midnight (Brussels time, GMT+1) on the date of the deadline.

 When applying, candidates from Ministries of Defence or other governmental entities are encouraged to inform their national administration.

 A selection committee will be appointed.
 Please note that the selection committee's internal proceedings are strictly confidential and that any contact with its members is forbidden.